nodepa/seedlingo/docs/content/content.md

 # Content

-The Seedling app fetches content from the `content/` folder.
+The Seedlingo app fetches content from the `content/` folder.
 The content consist of

-- a root config file named `ContentSpec.json` that contains a specification that Seedling uses to identify the rest of the content
+- a root config file named `ContentSpec.json` that contains a specification that Seedlingo uses to identify the rest of the content
 - a word-list describing words and their corresponding media, like icons, pictures and audio